rupl/taas-data/how-to.md

 * status: optional, this shows below the header and should describe the status of the vocab
 * json-url: optional, the direct link to the JSON file
 * gss-url: optional, the direct link to the spreadsheet
+* managed-by: optional, the service that manages the vocab
+* contact-email: optional, a contact email address for the vocab, if not set it defaults to vocabulary@humanitarianresponse.info

 Under the front matter add the description of the vocab, you can use any Markdown formatting (the site uses Kramdown, see this [quick reference](https://kramdown.gettalong.org/quickref.html) for its standard formatting options).